 Thank you so much for watching our RootsTech 2018 presentation about using Facebook Groups!
-We are so honored to spend time with you sharing our experience about bringing families closer together.
+We are so honored to spend time with you sharing our bringing families closer together experience.

 We are happy to offer this “secret site” information we promised you in our RootsTech 2018 presentation Here you’ll find links to all the information and a few other fun things!

 We are happy to provide you with our full 1 per page PowerPoint slides.
 Due to the large file size, we have removed it from our site but will happily email you a link to it.
 Please use any of the contact options (social media or email) and let us know you’d like it and we’ll send you a link.

 We do have the slides at 6 per page and the course syllabus available here for you!

 These are great as they show you HOW to do the things we mentioned!

 And finally, with many thanks, we’d like to thank both Allison Sullivan and Cordell Atkins for helping us to correctly identify the vehicle we spoke about in the presentation.
 I believe they both watched us via the RootsTech recorded video.

 It’s correctly identified as a 1949 Oldsmobile Rocket 88.
 The Rocket was so powerful for its time that it was widely considered the first muscle car in America (Wikipedia).
 For those of you who are race fans, it won 6 of 9 late division NASCAR races in 1949 and an additional 30 over the next 2 years.

 The Rocket 88 was so popular it even had its own song recorded by Jackie Brenston & His Delta Cats (Ike Turner).
 The song was covered by more artists.
 In the spirit of our talk, Allison provided fun bits for use in a family Facebook group which make identifying this car even more interesting to kids.
 These are PERFECT little tidbits to help engage everyone, not just the kids.
 Here they are in case you’re interested: